phillm4/ISS_uNLC/README.md

 ### Tuning uNLC

-If it is desired to adjust any of the parameters for the uNLC besides the frame gap, these can be modified within *iss\_main.py* under the [iss\_uNLC() function](https://github.com/phillm4/ISS_uNLC/blob/edc62b3c5af0547940d9d7184769de3fcc252631/iss_main.py#L322).
+If it is desired to adjust any of the parameters for the uNLC algorithm besides the frame gap, these can be modified within *iss\_main.py* under the [iss\_uNLC() function](https://github.com/phillm4/ISS_uNLC/blob/edc62b3c5af0547940d9d7184769de3fcc252631/iss_main.py#L322).

 ```python
 # Parameters for uNLC and pyflow.